aleyoscar/beancount-inquiry/README.md

 ### Script

-Does not need `typer` or `beanquery`, but does need the `bean-query` executable installed on your system and in your PATH.
+Does not need `beanquery`, but does need the `bean-query` executable installed on your system and in your PATH.
 Simply download [bean-inquiry.py](https://github.com/aleyoscar/beancount-inquiry/blob/main/bean-inquiry.py) or clone this repository and run the script `bean-inquiry.py` in the root project folder:

 ```
 python bean-inquiry.py --help